oracle-livelabs/pts/ai-agentics-mcp/lab3/lab3.md

     The output would be similar to below

     Response:
-    Hello, Homer Simpson!
+    Hello, Simpson!
 How can I assist you today?

 Now we ask agent for our name.